 Things to do every day:

-- Soak your steam wands in Puly Milk (or similar) to clean away any milk residue.
+- Soak your steam wands in Puly Milk to clean away any milk residue.
 Unscrew the steam wand tips and dislodge any milk from the steam wand holes.

 - Before serving any coffees after cleaning, be sure to pull a ‘waste shot’ through each group head (to remove any detergent residue).